 - Meals or refreshments during a meeting, if of minimal value

 The Guidance again offers a word of caution where multiple gifts are offered to the public office holder, or if that person has already received gifts from a client, employer or affiliate.
 The cost of food and refreshments must be assessed on a case-by-case basis to determine whether it is reasonable or if it would create a sense of obligation.

 The Office of the Commissioner of Lobbying was established in July 2008 as an independent Agent of Parliament to ensure transparency and accountability in the lobbying of public office holders.
-For more information, see the Full Text of the Code or the Annotated Lobbyists’ Code of Conduct.
+For more information, see the Full Text of the Code , the Lobbying Act, or Advice and Interpretation of the Lobbying Act.

 Noteworthy is provided for general information purposes and does not constitute legal or professional advice.
 Every organization’s circumstances are unique.
 Before acting on the basis of information contained in this blog, readers should consult with a qualified lawyer for advice specific to their situation.